moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 ============

-This notebook introduces a single degree of freedom vibratory system of a textbook balancing on a cylindrical cup.
+This notebook introduces a single degree of freedom vibratory system of a textbook balancing on a cylindrical coffee cup.
 The system is implemented as a model that students can interact with in order to visualize its free response and compare the computer simulation to a demonstration in the classroom.

 Learning Objectives
 -------------------